rahulbanerjee26/githubProfileReadmeGenerator/README.md

 The article contains resources for gifs, royalty free images/icons and tutorials on how to create your secret repo for the About Me Page, setting up the blog flow action etc.

+# Usage 🔧
+- Fill in the text boxes.
+Leave the ones you do not wish to fill blank.
+- By default the generated ReadMe has GitHub stats and Wakatime stats, feel free to remove them.
+- If you want to build on top of the Readme, </a> refer to the article I mentioned above </a> for resources and tips
+- If you used this app to build your README, consider adding yourself to the "Users who used this app to generate a README" section.
+You can showcase your README and others will be able to view it and star it.
+You are guranteed a star from me ⭐

+# Built With 🧰
+- <a href= 'https://github.com/python'> Python </a>
+- <a href= 'https://github.com/streamlit'> Streamlit </a>

 # Features 💿
 <ul><li>Gifs</li><li>Social Icons</li><li>Skill Icons</li><li>Visitors Badge</li><li>Github Stats</li><li>WakaTime Stats</li><li>.yml file to display Blog Posts from your feed</li></ul>
 <!-- /wp:list -->